mad-huS/My-Phonepe-pulse-Data-exploration/README.md

   ![image](https://github.com/mad-huS/My-Phonepe-pulse-Data-exploration/assets/156919023/5758ee16-0fe3-4729-9871-ca455d21c151)

 ## 5. Use plotly express to analyse the data:
-    Go through the data available, we can analyse and visulaize using plotly express.
+    Go through the data available, we can analyse and visualize it using plotly express.

+## 6. Work on Streamlit to run the application:
+  Install the streamlit package, Design the app as per your requriements.